 82. What is the most effective way to teach safety to your students?

 83. Which statements are true regarding gust fronts? (select all that apply)

 84 / 308

 84. Sunrise was at 7 AM.
 Your student has been trying to launch all morning.
 It's now 10:30 am on a sunny day.
 What is the safest option?

-85. What should you consider when launching a student amidst large buildings or hills, especially if it feels calm?
+85. What should you consider when launching a student near large obstacles like buildings or hills, especially if it feels calm?

 86. A student starts oscillating on final approach.
 What are some ways to manage this? (select all that apply)

 87 / 308